Brunswick Palace

 Brunswick Palace (Braunschweiger Schloss or Braunschweiger Residenzschloss) on the Bohlweg in the centre of the city of Brunswick (Braunschweig), was the residence of the Brunswick dukes from 1753 to 8 November 1918.

 History

 Work on the first building was begun in 1718 under the direction of Hermann Korb.
-After this building burned down in 1830, a second palace was built by Carl Theodor Ottmer, being completed in 1841.
-This was completely demolished in 1960 at the direction of Brunswick's city council due to the heavy damage it had suffered in air raids during the Second World War.
-The Palace Park (Schlosspark) was laid out on the resulting waste ground.
-This was completely removed in the spring of 2005 – following another resolution of the city council in 2004 – in order to erect a large shopping centre, the so-called Schloss-Arkaden (Palace Arcades), by spring 2007 on the land that had been cleared.
-Its western facade was to consist of a faithful reconstruction of the facade of Ottmer's palace.
+After the building burned down in 1830, a second palace was built by Carl Theodor Ottmer, being completed in 1841.
+It was completely demolished in 1960 at the direction of the city council because of the heavy damage that it had suffered in air raids during the Second World War.

+The Palace Park (Schlosspark) was laid out on the resulting waste ground, which was completely removed in the spring of 2005 after another resolution of the city council in 2004 to erect a large shopping centre, the so-called Schloss-Arkaden (Palace Arcades), and by spring 2007, the land that had been cleared.
+Its western façade was to consist of a faithful reconstruction of the façade of Ottmer's palace.
 The building was opened to the public on 6 May 2007.